Skip to content

 1. Open the repository and navigate to the relevant subfolder inside docs/:

-• docs/about/ — life at CDS, culture, values
+• docs/about/ — life at CDS, culture, values, behaviours, what we do

 2. Click + New at the top-right of the file list, then select File.